Chinese papers defend removing term presidential limits

 “In these years we have seen the rise and decline of countries and particularly the harsh reality that the Western political system doesn’t apply to developing countries and produces dreadful results.”

-The official China Daily reiterated a point previously made by the party’s People’s Daily that the amendment did not “imply lifetime tenure for any leader”.
+The official China Daily reiterated a point previously made by the party’s People’s Daily that the amendment did not“imply lifetime tenure for any leader”.

 “Yet some people in the West insist otherwise, even though it is only through specious speculation that they claim to know better,” the English-language paper said.